 2 tbsp. olive oil

 Add 1 tbsp. olive oil to small pan and saute onion and kale until soft and onion is translucent.

-In the meantime, whisk eggs in a medium sized bowl.
+In the meantime, whisk eggs in a medium d bowl.

 Add the onion kale mixture to the egg bowl.
 Whisk all together.

 Add the rest of olive oil to pan and coat.
 Pour in egg/veggie mixture.
 Wait for it to cook for three minutes on high heat.

 With two spatulas, flip egg mixture over and cook until done.
 Longer for dry, shorter for runnier.